 FAQs

-The price of building a retail chatbot depends on scope and integration.
-Simple FAQ or order-tracking chatbot can be done free or for a few hundred dollars using low-code platforms.
-While advanced retail chatbot may require higher ongoing costs.
+Simple FAQ or order-tracking chatbots can be built for free or a few hundred dollars using low-code platforms, while advanced retail chatbots with extensive integrations may require higher ongoing costs depending on scope and customization.

-5. Can I build a chatbot without a developer or technical background?
+Can I build a retail chatbot without technical skills?

-Yes, you can build a chatbot without a developer or technical background by using no-code or low-code platforms like Botpress, Zapier , or Dify, which allow you to create flows and train your bot using intuitive interfaces and natural language instructions.
+Yes, you can build a retail chatbot without a developer or technical background by using no-code or low-code platforms like Botpress, which offer intuitive interfaces, templates, and drag-and-drop tools to create conversational flows.